Mulperi/angular-handbook/README.md

 -   https://angular.io/
 -   TypeScript/JavaScript, HTML, CSS/SCSS

+__Angular is not the same as AngularJS which is the first version of the framework and a whole different thing.
+When talking about just "Angular" we mean the latest version or Angular 2 and above.__

+## Angular vs others

+Angular is often compared to React, Vue.js or other UI libraries.
+One of the best arguments to go with Angular is that it is not just a library but a framework with all the tools you need to make your app from start to finish.
+It is "opinionated" in a way that you use all the tools Angular gives you like TypeScript language, Router, HttpClient for requests, RXjS and observables etc. You don't have to make these decisions yourself like with the lightweight libraries.

 # Single Page Application

 Single page application or SPA is a web page/application that offers a desktop application-like user experience.
 The content is updated dynamically with JavaScript so there is no page reload when you switch to another page or sub page.
 This is what you make with Angular.